 For their sterling efforts, they were maligned, misunderstood and passed over by the media and the masses alike.
 Perceptive writer’s hailed them as ‘the saving grace of rock & roll’, but in the post-Woodstock days of unkempt hair, cosmic philosophies, faded denim and 25-minute blues jams, there was precious little tolerance for an outfit boasting multi-layered harmonies, tightly constructed pop love songs, matching white suits and shorter-than-average hair.

-The Raspberries recorded four magnificent albums; Raspberries, Fresh Raspberries, Side 3 and Starting Over.
+The Raspberries recorded four magnificent LPs; Raspberries, Fresh Raspberries, Side 3 and Starting Over.

-The ironically titled final album featured a new rhythm section (exit Bonfanti and Smalley, enter McBride and McCarl) but failed to chart and the inevitable internal dissension set in.
+The ironically titled final album featured a new rhythm section (exit Jim Bonfanti and Dave Smalley, enter Mike McBride and Scott McCarl) but failed to chart and the inevitable internal dissension set in.

-Early in 1975, Carmen dissolved The Raspberries, smarting from public rejection of yet another of his masterworks.
-Retaining ace pop-producer Jimmy Lenner, Eric hurled himself into a solo album, simply named Eric Carmen.
+Early in 1975, Carmen dissolved The Raspberries, smarting from the public rejection of yet another of his masterworks.
+Retaining ace pop producer Jimmy Lenner, Eric hurled himself into a self-titled solo album.

-The band and it's original members reunited in November 2004 for a show in Cleveland, followed by selected shows throughout 2005, all to rave reviews.
+The Raspberries and its original members reunited in November 2004 for a show in Cleveland, followed by selected shows throughout 2005, all to rave reviews.

 2007 brought the release of Raspberries Live on Sunset Strip, the first new album from the band in more than 30 years.
 The album and accompanying DVD were taken from a performance at the House of Blues club in Los Angeles in October 2005.